 Ingredient Focus : Oil

-Oil is very calorie dense and is a great way of adding additional calories (energy) to the diets of horses that need extra help with weight gain, as well as providing a non-heating source of energy.
+Oil is a calorie dense ingredient which is often added to a ration as a great way of adding additional calories (energy) to the diets of horses that need extra help with weight gain, whilst reducing the overall starch and sugar content of the feed.

-.
-It isn’t a necessary addition to all horse’s diets, however, if you have a horse that struggles to maintain weight, has a small appetite or is a picky eater, adding oil can work really well to help keep meal sizes small but pack in the calories to help with weight gain.
-Feeding oil can also provide a great source of alternative energy compared to cereals in the diet making it an ideal feed ingredient for horses with naturally more fizzy or excitable temperaments or those that require a lower starch feed.
+Oil isn’t a necessary addition to all horse’s diets, however, if you have a horse that struggles to maintain weight, has a small appetite or is a picky eater, adding oil can work be support smaller meal sizes, whilst providing calorie density to help with weight gain.
+Feeding oil can also provide a great source of alternative energy compared to cereals in the diet, making it an ideal feed ingredient for horses with naturally more fizzy or excitable temperaments or those that require a lower starch feed.
 Oil is a slow-release source of energy so provides the energy in a controlled way and is great for horses that struggle with stamina as it will help to provide slow-release energy in the diet.

-Feeding oil can also be beneficial to help improve coat and skin condition and some horses may require a slightly higher oil level in the diet to help with this.
-Feeding additional oil isn’t necessary for all horses though.
-As oil is so calorie dense it isn’t suitable to be fed in large quantities to good-doers or horses that are more at risk of becoming overweight so do consider the type of horse you have and the reason for feeding oil before adding it to the diet.
+Feeding oil can also be beneficial to help improve coat and skin condition, and some horses may require a slightly higher oil level in the diet to help with this.
+As oil is so calorie dense it isn’t suitable to be fed in large quantities to good-doers or horses that are more at risk of becoming overweight, so do consider the type of horse you have and the reason for feeding oil before adding it to the diet.

 What type of oil should we feed?

-Another source of oil for horses is fish oil, which is a great source of omega-3 fatty acids, and these types of fatty acids are really good for helping to reduce inflammation.
-The type of omega-3 fatty acids in fish oil is more utilisable to the horse than vegetable sources of omeg-3 fatty acids so if you are looking for an oil for anti-inflammatory purposes i.e., for skin complaints, breathing issues or joint support opting for a fish oil would be more beneficial than a vegetable oil.
+Another source of oil for horses is fish oil, which is a great source of omega-3 fatty acids.
+Omega-3 fatty acids are known for their anti-inflammatory properties and must be supplied by the horses diet.
+The type of omega-3 fatty acids in fish oil is more bio available to the horse than vegetable sources of omega-3 fatty acids, and so if you are looking to use an oil for anti-inflammatory purposes, opting for a fish oil would be more beneficial than a vegetable oil.

 Do I need to buy from a specialist?